xuwang/kube-aws-terraform/etcd-upgrade-notes.md

-# Etcd2 to Etcd3 Migration notes
+# Etcd2 to Etcd3 Migration Notes

 WARNING: These are just working notes to provide some high level migration steps.
-You need througly understand etcd backup, restore process and do your own research on etcd2->etcd3 cluster migration kubernetes data store etcd2->etcd3 migration.
+You need througly understand etcd backup, restore process and do your own research on 1) etcd2->etcd3 cluster upgrade, 2) kubernetes storage backend etcd2->etcd3 data migration.

 ## Upgrade references